 Dr. Galloway’s research examines questions of democracy, sovereignty, and solidarity in contemporary and canonical political thought and practice.
 He is currently completing his first book manuscript, Cruising Politics: Affect, Assemblage, Agonism, which offers a queer critical theoretical account of how 21st century American politics is being shaped by the fleeting, anonymous, and public affairs of agonistic democrats, from Anonymous hacktivism to Black Lives Matter protest.

-An article informed by the dissertation project is forthcoming with Theory and Event, “Queering Amor Mundi: Love, Loss, and Democratic Politics.”
-Additional information about my dissertation project, as well as other research projects I am publishing is available here.
-Works in progress and stand-alone musings are also housed on my research blog, which is available here.
+An article from this research is forthcoming with Theory and Event, “Queering Amor Mundi: Love, Loss, and Democratic Politics.”
+Additional information about Dr. Galloway’s research is available here.
+Works in progress and stand-alone musings are also housed on his research blog, which is available here.

 In the Fall of 2020, Dr. Galloway joined the Department of Political Science at Purchase College (SUNY) as an Assistant Professor.
 He can be contacted through this website (here).